-- Try and rest for the first few days following surgery. - You may weight-bear as tolerated after surgery. - If you have been given a walking boot, wear this when ambulating until your follow up appointment. - You may remove the boot when resting/sleeping - Crutches or a walker are recommended for the first 3-5 days to help provide support and aid in ambulation. - You may return to (sedentary) work or school 2-3 days after surgery if pain is tolerable.
+- Try and rest for the first few days following surgery. - No weight bearing on the operative extremity following surgery.
+Use crutches or a walker to ambulate. - No driving while you are taking narcotic pain medication. - You may return to (sedentary) work or school 2-3 days after surgery if pain is tolerable.
 Return to heavy labor or excessive ambulatory activities will be determined by Dr. Smith.